beautron7/Debate-Thing/client/README.md

 Glad you asked.
 This program has / will have:

 1. ###### Better storage efficiency
-  - Only save one copy of a card in the dropbox, and have all your files contain a reference to it, compared to having 100 copies of wilderson.
-  - Save cards with file if its on a flashdrive
+  - This program only saves one copy of each card, so whenever you save a new file, it just contains a reference to the card. you won't notice this, but it stops the same evidecne from existing in multple places on your dropbox.
 2. ###### Drag and drop
+    In the final version, you should be able to
   - Drag and drop cards from a reaserch pane with a search bar
   - Drag and drop sections from one doc to another
 3. ###### A Better file format
-  - More Subheadings (not limited to pockets blocks and hats)
-    - Simply click and hold on the black circle where you want to insert a heading
+  - Limitless Subheadings (instead of having pockets, hats, and blocks, you just have sections)
   - No way to accidentally change card text
   - Can be easily exported to a .html file which can be opened on virtualy anything (computer, phone, watch, kindle).
   - Space efficiency